rolandjlevy/jquery-sortable-list-with-add-rows/notes.md

 ### Notes

+- For the back end, when saving - do an UPDATE for rows that already have an id and an INSERT for new rows without an id
+- For DELETE, use a prompt
 - Look into bug where newly added input field has text
 - check that Add and Save button disabled states are logical